FarronF/limerick-council-meetings/meetings/2015/05/25-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 23rd March 2015.md

 and seconded by Councillor Collins (M) carried.

-The Mayor indicated that he would take Motion No. 15 at this time:--- 19
+The Mayor indicated that he would take Motion No. 15 at this time:
+---
+19

 15.